-As the only statewide general bar association in Illinois, the ISBA is working to address the problem of the shortage of attorneys in rural areas of Illinois.
-The ISBA’s Rural Practice Fellowship Program is designed to connect rural and small town law firms looking for law clerks and associates with law students and newer attorneys interested in practicing law in rural parts of Illinois.
+As the only statewide general bar association in Illinois, the ISBA is working to address the shortage of attorneys in rural areas of Illinois.
+The ISBA’s Rural Practice Fellowship Program is designed to connect rural and small town law firms looking for law clerks and associates with law students and attorneys interested in practicing law in rural communities in Illinois.

 Thank you to everyone helping to support this program!